protolambda/rumor/README.md

 gossip join /eth2/beacon_block/ssz
 # listening on the topic!
 gossip list
-# Update your kademlia peers to learn about the gossip topic interest.
-kad refresh
 # Check your peers on the topic
 gossip list-peers /eth2/beacon_block/ssz
 # Subscribe to the topic